-Fixing the Invisible: How I Reduced Biometric Auth Failures by 95.23% without Touching the UI
+Fixing the Invisible: How I reduced biometric auth failures by 95.23% without touching the UI

 Biometric authentication is designed to make fintech apps both secure and convenient, but when biometric tokens fail, the experience quickly turns frustrating.
 Earlier in 2024, our app suffers a critical issue caused biometric tokens to flush from the cache at an alarming rate—peaking at 97% in a single week—forcing users to fall back on PINs and undermining the feature’s purpose.
 This project explores how I tackled this invisible problem by reworking the caching and token management logic, reducing the biometric failure rate from a 69.3% weekly average to just 3.3%.
 While no UI changes were made, this fix significantly improved reliability, restored user trust, and enhanced the overall experience.